 Largest of the subcamps of Auschwitz, Monowitz began operating in 1942.
 Created as a barrack-camp for slave laborers working in the IG Farben and other factories, Monowitz came to be seen as the headquarters of the industrial sub-camps.
 Despite better conditions than in Birkenau, the hard labor took a toll on the prisoners.
 1,670 prisoners were murdered at the site or died in the sub-camp hospital.
 11,000 were sent to Auschwitz and Birkenau, to be killed.
 The Monowitz and other subcamps are not open to visitors.

-A. Spread over 191 hectares, Auschwitz was the largest of the German Nazi concentration camps and extermination centers.
+Spread over 191 hectares, Auschwitz was the largest of the German Nazi concentration camps and extermination centers.

-A. Estimates suggest that 1.3 million people were sent to the death camp in occupied Poland.
+Estimates suggest that 1.3 million people were sent to the death camp in occupied Poland.

-A. In just over four-and-a-half years, Nazi Germany systematically murdered at least 1.1 million people at Auschwitz.
+In just over four-and-a-half years, Nazi Germany systematically murdered at least 1.1 million people at Auschwitz.
 Of this, almost one million were Jews.

-A. The Auschwitz-Birkenau Memorial and Museum.
+You can see the Auschwitz-Birkenau Memorial and Museum.
 Here you can find the concentration and extermination camps at Auschwitz I and Auschwitz II-Birkenau, as well as relics from the camp.

-A. Auschwitz I and Auschwitz II-Birkenau are open to visitors.
+Auschwitz I and Auschwitz II-Birkenau are open to visitors.
 Auschwitz III- Monowitz and other subcamps are not open to the public.